 - In the meantime, peel your garlic and roughly chop the cilantro.
 Add these to a food processor or blender along with the lime juice and vegetable broth (optional: add in a pinch of Mexican oregano and cumin for extra flavor).

-- Once the tomatillos, onions, and chiles appear blackened and soft, remove them from heat and de-stem and seed the chiles.
+- Once the tomatillos, onions, and chiles appear blackened and soft, remove them from heat and de-stem and seed the chiles (leave them in for extra heat).
 Add the cooked veggies to the rest of the ingredients in your blender.

-- Blend on medium-high until all ingredients are mixed together to your preference, about 1 minute (more time for a smoother consistency, and less for a chunkier texture).
+- Blend on medium-high until all ingredients are mixed together to your preference, about 1 minute (more time for a smoother consistency or less for a chunkier texture).
 If it needs more liquid, add in extra vegetable broth 1-2 tbsp at a time.

 - Lastly, heat 1 tbsp of olive oil in a saucepan over medium-high.
 Slowly pour the salsa in and bring it to a low boil.
 Once boiling, reduce the heat and simmer for 15-20 minutes.